 Diane Boyd.
 This role is to ensure that there is a channel of information to and from all of the Club’s coaching staff.
 Diane is also ladies 1st XI manager.

-Youth Welfare Officer
+Youth Welfare and Development Officer

 Clare Smith.
 Responsible for managing and reporting concerns about children and young people and for the implementation of safeguarding procedures.
 Clare is also responsible for the non-coaching aspects of the administration of the Youth Section.